lucas-martinic/Unity-MetaXR-AI-Florence2/README.md

 ## 🔎 Relevant Sources & Opportunities

-SensAI Kits GitHub - Main hub for all XR AI kits SensAI Hackademy - Early access program for courses and toolkits SensAI Hack - Upcoming hackathons where you can use the kits"
+- [SensAI Kits GitHub](https://github.com/XRBootcamp/SensAIKits) - Main hub for all XR AI kits
+- [SensAI Hackademy](https://www.sensaihackademy.com/) - Early access program for courses and toolkits
+- [SensAI Hack](https://sensaihack.com/) - Upcoming hackathons where you can use the kits

 ## 📄 License
 MIT – Free to use, modify and learn from.